compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/day06/Genome-Resources.md

 provides a table of transcripts and the according proteins encoded in this regions

 **ClinGen** \
-interpreted genome variants with disease association
+interpreted genome variants with disease association \

-ClinVar

-Progenetix
+collects phenotypic and clinical information on variants across the genome

+ClinVar (an NCBI database/resource) is used as basis for curated variant <-> disease associations in ClinGen

+**Progenetix** \
+largest open resource for curated cancer genome profiles \
+majority of data from genomic arrays with ~50% overall from SNP platforms with original data re-processing \